How is my unmetered bill calculated?

 Why are bills so high in the South West?

-From 1st April 2018, our average annual household bill for water and wastewater services is £491, compared to £493 in 2009/10.
+From 1st April 2019, our average annual household bill for water and wastewater services is £491, compared to £493 in 2009/10.
 This follows a series of price freezes, bill reductions and below inflation rises in recent years.
-In fact, we’re the only water and wastewater...
+This is unlike many other water companies...

 Where is my meter located?